 Program preparation

 There is some preparatory work required for this program.
-Pre-readings consist of case materials, chapters of a book and/or a few articles.
 These materials will be made available on a password protected webpage a few weeks prior to the program.

 The Investing in Private Debt program is designed for professionals in asset management, pension funds, insurance companies, family offices and foundations, and financial institutions who want to deepen their expertise in private debt investment.